front-commerce/developers.front-commerce.com/source/docs/advanced/payments/adyen.md

 ### Add webhook

-From your Adyen Customer Area under `Developers > Webhooks` click on `+ Webkook` button on the right top corner then click on `Add` for the `Standard Notification` type.
+In your Adyen Customer Area under `Developers > Webhooks` click on the `+ Webkook` button on the right top corner then click on `Add` for the `Standard Notification` type.
 Fill the fields as follows:

 - Transport:
   - URL: the full url of your site followed by `/webhooks/payment/notification/adyen` e.g. `https://www.example.com/webhooks/payment/notification/adyen`